Luzkan/CryptoImage/README.md

 ## Introduction 👋

 Hey!
 This is our project app for _Information Acquisition and Protection Engineering Course_.

+With this web application you can encrypt messages inside `.bmp` _([example online converter to bmp](https://image.online-convert.com/convert-to-bmp))_ images and decrypt them back as you need it!
+We implemented this feature with three different algorithms so you can choose whichever you find best for your needs.

 ---